Skip to content

 Mei’s Mermaid Mission Review & Activities

 Mei’s Mermaid Mission is an action-packed, ocean-themed adventure that blends imaginative storytelling with a clear, kid-friendly environmental message.
-With mermaids, pirates, and a globe-spanning cast inspired by Asia-Pacific mythology and history, this picture book is a standout choice for educators, librarians, and families looking for stories that both entertain and expand children’s understanding of our diverse world.
+With mermaids, pirates, and a globe-spanning cast inspired by Asia-Pacific mythology and history, this picture book is a great choice for educators, librarians, and families looking for stories that both entertain and expand children’s understanding of our diverse world.

 Disclosure: We received a complimentary copy of this book for review; however, all opinions are our own.
 This post contains affiliate links.
 By clicking through and making a purchase, we receive a small commission at no extra charge to you.
 All proceeds help support our free global education website.
 Thank you!